penway/homepage/content/post/Courses/ME5419/Lecture4/index.md

 ## Useful Gaussian Identities and other math

 Closed under convolution, product and conditional.
 While Product and Conditional need extra normalization factor, but the result is still a Gaussian.
+Product is also called Information Fusion.

 {{<math>}}
 $$